This post contains affiliate links.

 I was surprised because every meal I had in this small town was delicious.
 I shouldn’t have been, though, because this is Mexico and the food is just consistently on another plane from the rest of the world.

-We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mongo y Chile, which also had a beautiful view of the lake.
+We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mango y Chile, which also had a beautiful view of the lake.

 Unfortunately I didn’t get the chance to snack at Akira Ice Rolls, sooo I guess I’ll just have to come back for another weekend in Laguna Bacalar someday!